William Taylor Copeland: Railway and coal interests

-William Taylor Copeland was a Director of the North Staffordshire Railway Company from 1846 to 1852.
-He was also the first Chairman of the Provisional Directors of the Trent Valley Railway Company (TVRC), appointed on 11 April 1844 at their first meeting.
-He resigned his post in February 1845, his letter of resignation being read and accepted at the TVRC Board meeting on 15 February.
-His successor was Edmund Peel, brother of Sir Robert Peel.
+Copeland became a director of the London and Birmingham Railway Company.
+He was the first Chairman of the Provisional Directors of the Trent Valley Railway Company (TVRC), appointed on 11 April 1844 at their first meeting.
+He resigned his post in February 1845, his successor being Edmund Peel.
+He was a Director of the North Staffordshire Railway Company from 1846 to 1852.